 Candidates can do this by customizing the cover letter as to why they are interested in this role and why they are the perfect candidate for this practice.
 Employers actually read cover letters and objectives.
 It’s a chance to share your mini-story and another opportunity to market yourself and ensure that your skills and experience are seen.
 In a brief and succinct way, explain why this job is a perfect fit for what you’re looking for and how you will add value to their team.

 Your CV is your best marketing tool when seeking a new opportunity, so it’s important to make sure it is easy to read, free of grammatical errors, targeted to the opportunity, accurate, and comprehensive in showcasing all your credentials, experience, and education.
 This one snapshot of your career can open the door to your dream job.
-For more information on resume and CV mistakes that you want to avoid, check out our previous blog post here.
+For more information on resume and CV mistakes that you want to avoid, check out the Integrated Connections Academy with e-courses on customizing your CV and Cover Letter for a job in the field.

 Not Preparing for the Interview